 - Monster Misogyny: Martin's victims are almost all women, and the only man he gets is by accident.

-- However, if they do, they don't have any traditional weaknesses besides stakes to the heart, or powers.
+- Our Vampires Are Different: They probably don't even exist.
+And if they do, they don't have any traditional weaknesses besides stakes to the heart, or powers.
 Sunlight appears to hurt their eyes, and it appears to be heriditary.
 Blood is required for them to keep functioning, and Martin, apparently, is eighty years old, despite looking like a teenager.

-- Serial Killer: What Martin is undisputably.
+- Serial Killer: What Martin is indisputably.

 - Troll: At one point, Martin lunges at Cuda wearing a vampire cloak and fake fangs, then mocks him for thinking vampires are real.